Asyut: Modern Asyut

-Today, the city of Asyut has almost 400,000 inhabitants.
-It is the Egyptian city with one of the highest Coptic Christian concentrations of approximately 50%.
-It is also home to the Assiut University, one of the largest universities in Egypt, to the Assiut Barrage, and to the Lillian Trasher Orphanage.
+Today, the city of Asyut has around 528,000 inhabitants.
+It is the Egyptian city with one of the highest Coptic Christian concentrations, making up approximately 50% of the city's population.
+It is also home to the Assiut University, one of the largest universities in Egypt, the Assiut Barrage, and the Lillian Trasher Orphanage.

 The city is one of the only cities in the world that still makes silver appliqué-work shawls and is home to a large textile industry.
 The city also produces fine pottery, inlaid woodwork, and rugs.

 Asyut is the terminus of the Ras Shukheir-Asyut oil pipeline, the terminus of the Cairo-Asyut gas pipeline and the beginning of the proposed Asyut-Qena gas pipeline, the last two being part of the Nile Valley Gas Company Pipeline Project.
-Aysut is next to the Aysut Dam across the Nile river in the neighboring port of Al-Hamra.
+Asyut sits next to the Asyut Dam across the Nile river in the neighboring port of Al-Hamra.
 The dam was built in 1902 and a hydroelectric plant was added in the 1980s.

 Coptic Catholic Eparchy

-On 10 August 1947, a Coptic Catholic eparchy (Eastern Catholic Diocese) of Assiut (or Lycopolis) was established on southern Egyptian territory split off from the Coptic Catholic Eparchy of Luqsor, each suffragan of Coptic Catholic Patriarch of Alexandria.
+On 10 August 1947, a Coptic Catholic eparchy (Eastern Catholic Diocese) of Assiut (or Lycopolis) was established on southern Egyptian territory split off from the Eparchy of Luxor, each suffragan of Coptic Catholic Patriarch of Alexandria.
 Its episcopal see is the cathedral of the Mother of Divine Love, in Assyut.